U.S. Manufacturers Brace For Trump's Next Trade Targets

 "If they're not assembled, they can't be identified in the terms of a specific model of a General Motors car," Bosworth says.
 "It doesn't have the same public appeal."

 Trump has talked tough on China trade as well, but Bosworth notes he has not gone after individual companies — Apple, for example, and its huge iPhone assembly operations there.
-China's economy is almost as big as the U.S.'s, and it has the power to inflict lots of pain on U.S. companies like Boeing—-so interfering there could backfire for American workers.
+China's economy is almost as big as the U.S.'s, and it has the power to inflict lots of pain on U.S. companies, like Boeing — so interfering there could backfire for American workers.

-Bosworth says picking on Mexico is like fighting the weak kid on the playground; it's less likely to elicit a retaliatory response.
-U.S. companies are the biggest foreign investors in Mexico, and U.S.-Mexican trade is worth about half a trillion dollars annually.
+Bosworth says picking on Mexico is like fighting the weak kid on the playground: It's less likely to elicit a retaliatory response.
+U.S. companies are the biggest foreign investors in Mexico, and U.S.-Mexico trade is worth about half a trillion dollars annually.

 "It's a much weaker economy," Bosworth notes, "much fewer options available to them."